m-kolomoyets/phenomenon-next-ts-template/README.md

 1. Install [Node.js](https://nodejs.org);
     > Require [Node.js](https://nodejs.org) version >=16.19.0
 2. Install the NPM dependencies by running `npm ci`;
-3. If you want to serve the application with base public path on your server, you should create `.env.production.local` and add the variable `VITE_BASE_PUBLIC_PATH="/foo"`.

 ## 🤖 Commands